 15. What is the worst conflict you’ve managed?

-What’s the worst conflict you’ve managed between two subordinates?
+What’s the worst conflict you’ve managed between two subordinates or work colleagues?
 How did you resolve it?

 A great candidate will actively work to manage through conflict on their teams.
 If they’re able to find a way to mitigate negative feelings or behaviors, they do, and if they can’t, they assist team members in coping to the best of their ability.
 The right candidate isn’t afraid to enlist the help of their boss in monitoring and improving team dynamics and can provide thoughtful input to help resolve the situation.